Poptart69420/GoshkikOS/README.md

-# ShitOS
+# GoshkikOS

-The ShitOS project is an operating system targeting x86_64.
+The GoshkikOS project (formerly ShitOS) is an operating system targeting x86_64.
 ShitOS is my first real attempt at doing OSDev, so it's bad.
 This project serves as a learning project for me, I hope to stick with it.